ucb-sts/sts/DOCUMENTATION.md

 example, it does not make sense to replay a recovery event if the preceding failure event has been pruned.

-To cope with the possibility of invalid subsequences, we define `Atomic Input' pairs that must be removed together by delta debugging.
+To cope with the possibility of invalid subsequences, we define 'Atomic Input' pairs that must be removed together by delta debugging.
 For example, we ensure that failure/recovery pairs are treated atomically, and we ensure that chains of host migration events for a given host are always consecutive in